secludedsoc/go/README.md

 I hope you find this library to be useful and easy to use!

-Note: forked from <https://github.com/jeramey/go-pwhash && github.com/kless/osutil/user/crypt
+Note: forked/split from https://github.com/jeramey/go-pwhash && https://github.com/kless/osutil/user/crypt
+This package is used by [Trident](https://trident.li).

 ## License